-If required, Eye See…Eye Learn® will provide one pair of glasses courtesy of our participating optometrists and corporate partners Plastic Plus and Modern Optical Canada.
+If required, Eye See…Eye Learn® will provide one pair of glasses per child courtesy of our participating optometrists and corporate partners Onesight EssilorLuxottica Foundation Canada and Modern Optical Canada.
 The frames are fashionable and are made with high quality and impact resistant polycarbonate lenses.
-The estimated value of the glasses is over $250.
+The estimated value of the glasses is over $350.

 For more information, send an email to: email@example.com.

-If you would like to learn more about the program, you can download the flyer in either English or French by clicking on the corresonding button.
+If you would like to learn more about the program, you can download the flyer in either English or French by clicking on the corresponding button.

 Find a Participating Optometrist

 Use our Find an Eye Doctor tool to find a participating optometrist* near you using the Eye See…Eye Learn filter.
 Participating optometrists will have a note beside their name saying “Eye See…Eye Learn doctor”.

 Yes.
 Please click on the desired language below to download information in that language.